backmeup/backmeup-indexer/README.md

 4.2) Deployment of osgi bundles
 =============================
 * within backmeup-index/autodeploy directory you'll find the created osgi bundles + their dependencies which are required to run within the plugin-framework.
-Copy all bundle jars into data/backmeup-service/autodeploy [according to the configuration of backmeup-service manual section B]
+Copy all bundle jars into /data/backmeup-service/autodeploy and /data/backmeup-worker/autodeploy [according to the configuration of backmeup-service manual section F2]

 Hints